 This section provides [Soft] Engineer programming options using the LCD keypad.

 For each menu option, the keypad must be in Engineer programming:

-- Enter a valid Engineer PIN (Default Engineer PIN is 1111.
-For more details, see Engineering PINs [→ 103]). - 2.
+- 1. Enter a valid Engineer PIN.
+(Default Engineer PIN is 1111.
+For more details, see Engineer PINs on page 106.) - 2.
 Using the up/down arrow keys, scroll to the desired programming option. - 3.
-It is also possible to select a programming option using the keypad digits, enter the Engineer programming PIN plus the digit as shown in the table below. - ➡ If you change one of the programming options, the keypad displays UPDATED momentarily.
+It is also possible to select a programming option using the keypad digits, enter the Engineer programming PIN plus the digit as shown in the table below.

+If you change one of the programming options, the keypad displays UPDATED momentarily.

-1 SETTING Performs an Unset, Fullset or Partset on the system.
-See page 2 INHIBIT Displays a list of the Inhibited zones on the system.
-See page 3 ISOLATE Allows the engineer to isolate zones on the system.
-See page $[\rightarrow 150]$ 4 EVENT LOG Displays a list of the most recent events on the system.
-See page [ $\rightarrow$ 150] 5 ACCESS LOG Displays a list of the most recent access to the system.
-See page 6 ALARM LOG Displays a list of recent alarms.
+Number Name Description 1 SETTING Performs an Unset, Fullset or Partset on the system.
+2 INHIBIT Displays a list of the Inhibited zones on the system.
+3 ISOLATE Allows the engineer to isolate zones on the system.
+See Isolate on page 168.
+4 EVENT LOG Displays a list of the most recent events on the system.
+See Event Log on page 169.
+5 ACCESS LOG Displays a list of the most recent access to the system.
+See Access Log on page 169.
+6 ALARM LOG Displays a list of recent alarms.
+See Alarm Log on page 169.
 7 CHANGE ENG PIN Allows the engineer to change the Engineer PIN.
-See page $[\rightarrow 151]$ 8 USERS Allows the engineer to add, edit or delete users.
-See page [ $\rightarrow$ 151] 9 SMS Allows the user to add, edit or delete SMS details for users See SMS [ $\rightarrow$ 156]
+See Change Engineer Pin on page 169.
+8 USERS Allows the engineer to add, edit or delete users.
+See Users on page 135.
+9 SMS Allows the user to add, edit or delete SMS details for users.
+See SMS on page 170.